ianlewis/kay/docs/source/settings.rst

 .. attribute:: CONTEXT_PROCESSORS

    Specify the path of context processors in this tuple.
+If you add context proccssors, you can add context variables which the jinja2 template engine use in its rendering process.
+The default is an empty tuple.

-   If you add context proccssors, you can add contexts template engine use in rendering.
-The default as follows.
+   Here are examples:

    .. code-block:: python